paracamplus/Yasmini/README.md

 to write my own framework.
 The name Yasmini stands for a mini-Jasmine.

 Version 0.1.x only supports synchronous tests, version 0.2.x supports asynchrounous tests.
-However, due to the implementation, the evaluation model of descriptions and specifications is modified and not compatible: for more details see below.
+However, due to the new implementation, the evaluation model of descriptions and specifications is modified and not compatible: for more details see below.